ccchen9762/JPEG-implementation/README.md

 # JPEG-implementation
-an implementation of the jpeg compression flow
+An implementation of the jpeg compression flow

 It could only process grayscale raw files.